| NSPR Reference Previous Contents Next |

 This function detaches the NSPR thread from the currently executing native thread.
 The thread object and all related data attached to it are destroyed.
 The exit process is invoked.
 The call returns after the NSPR thread object is destroyed.

-This call is needed only if you attached the thread using PR_AttachThread
+This call is needed only if you attached the thread using PR_AttachThread.

-are obsolete.
+| Note | As of NSPR release v3.0, PR_AttachThreadandPR_DetachThreadare obsolete.
 A native thread not created by NSPR is automatically

 attached the first time it calls an NSPR function, and automatically